 Registration not required, but encouraged.
-Please check back for the Eventbrite link.
+Please register for the event here.

 Matthew Pettway is joined in conversation with panel members from the the Instituto Interdisplinario y Muticultural from the Universidad de Puerto Rico, Recinto Rio Piedras on his most recent book, Cuban Literature in the Age of Black Insurrection: Manzano, Plácido, and Afro-Latino Religion.
 From the perspective of literary archaeology, the author discusses fascinating interpretations on two towering figures in nineteenth century Cuban Literature: Juan Francisco Manzano and Plácido.
 Joining this discussion is Mayra Santos-Febres, María Elba Torres Muñoz, and Félix Joaquín Rivera Rodríguez.